scilus/tractoflow_documentation/source/pipeline/input.rst

 We recommend to use ``dcm2bids`` (https://github.com/cbedetti/Dcm2Bids) to create BIDS datasets.

-TractoFlow support BIDS as input data using ``--bids YOUR_BIDS_DATASET``.
-TractoFlow do some verifications before launching the procssing to validate BIDS format.
+TractoFlow supports BIDS as input data using ``--bids YOUR_BIDS_DATASET``.
+TractoFlow does some verifications before launching the processing to valide the BIDS format.

 In the case that some tags or informations are missing, TractoFlow will create a json file in ``results/Read_BIDS``.
 Please complete missing informations and relaunch the pipeline replacing ``--bids YOUR_BIDS_DATASET`` with ``--bids_config results/Read_BIDS/tractoflow_bids_struct.json``.